-- 4.10 A Language Impact Assessment undertaken to inform the development of the Preferred Strategy showed that the spatial strategy is unlikely to have an adverse impact upon the Welsh language.
+- an emphasis on developing the Sub regional Centre and the Urban and Local Service Centres shown on Diagrammatic Map 9 and 10, where environmental, social and infrastructure constraints allow; - an appropriate amount of development in Villages, with a focus on Service Villages shown on Diagrammatic Map 9 and 10, which have a better access to services and public transport; - some development in Clusters, identified because of their functional links with Villages or Centres, and in the countryside - 5.18 A Language Impact Assessment undertaken to inform the development of the Preferred Strategy showed that the spatial strategy is unlikely to have an adverse impact upon the Welsh language.
+This was reflected in the findings of the SA of the Plan.
 The proportionate distribution of development throughout the Plan area, including the countryside, should help support community vitality by providing housing, and support facilities and services locally.
 In turn, this should promote the retention of the indigenous population and coupled with other measures (which include the Welsh language Charter in primary schools, initiatives by Hunanlaith and Menter laith Mon) should therefore contribute to both Councils' aim to promote the use of the Welsh language.
 The preferred spatial distribution of housing will also mean that distribution of development in the settlements of the Plan area will be on a suitable scale in accordance with the settlement hierarchy, reflecting the size, functions and environmental and cultural capacity of the network of different settlements.
-This means an over provision of housing will not be guided to any one single settlement. - 4.11Overall, the assessment has shown that the Strategy is likely to have a positive impact upon the Welsh language.
+This means an over provision of housing will not be guided to any one single settlement.

+5.19Overall, the assessment has shown that the Strategy is likely to have a positive impact upon the Welsh language.
 The assessment has shown that the spatial and growth strategies are not likely to lead to significant changes in the socio-economic structure of the area that might affect the viability of the language.
-The range of opportunities provided by the emerging strategy including: a mix of housing types (including affordable housing) that meet local needs, local economic growth, community facilities, environmental improvements as well as the protection and enhancement of cultural assets including the Welsh language should improve the desirability of the area.
-In turn, this should help retain the existing Welsh speaking population and even attract Welsh speaking residents back to the area.
+The range of opportunities provided by the emerging strategy including: a mix of housing types (including affordable housing) that meet local needs, local economic growth, community facilities, environmental improvements as well as the protection and enhancement of cultural assets should improve the desirability of the area.
+In turn, this should help retain the existing Welsh speaking population, attract Welsh speaking residents back to the area and facilitate the provision of infrastructure that could contribute to helping to ensure that more Welsh speaking residents gain confidence to use the language in more domains and that new comers learn the language.

-5. LIA of Growth Areas
+LIA of Growth Areas